malaybhattacharyya/DataScienceChallenge-ML4Crypto2023/README.md

 The performance metric for the two-class classification on the test dataset will be the accuracy score.

-NOTE: This classification task is challenging and anything beyond 50% is a non-trivial result.
+NOTE: This classification task is challenging and anything beyond 50% may be a non-trivial result.
+So, you are encouraged to make the final submission even if your classification accuracy is poor.